NCERT Solutions for Class 10 English Chapter 5 – Download Free PDF

-Maddie always had a strong belief that Peggy would win the drawing contest as she was good in drawing and she was loved by everyone in school.
-She was well-known and had a good impression on her teachers and classmates.
+Maddie always had a strong belief that Peggy would win the drawing contest as she was good at drawing and was loved by everyone in school.
+She was well-known and had made a good impression on her teachers and classmates.
 She was so good at drawing that she could copy a picture in a magazine or draw any celebrity’s face easily.
-Considering all this, Maddie felt that Peggy definitely had very good chances of winning the drawing and colouring contest among girls.
+Considering all this, Maddie felt that Peggy definitely had a very good chance of winning the drawing and colouring contest among the girls.

 Who won the drawing contest?
 What had the winner drawn?

 Among the boys, Jack Beggles won the contest for his design for an outboard motor that was on exhibition in Room Twelve.
-Among the girls, Wanda Petronski won the drawing contest by drawing hundred sketches of beautiful dresses, which were all very colourful and beautiful.
-Miss Mason mentioned that each of them was capable to win the contest individually.
-Wanda had drawn all the hundred dresses which she had claimed to have had when asked by her classmates.
+Among the girls, Wanda Petronski won the drawing contest by drawing a hundred sketches of beautiful dresses, which were all very colourful and beautiful.
+Miss Mason mentioned that each of the paintings was capable of winning the contest individually.
+Wanda had drawn all the hundred dresses she claimed to have had when asked by her classmates.
 Everybody was awestruck and impressed at her talent and applauded her.